What is Search Intent?

 • Facilitating easy exploration of your website/products

-• Utilizing the platforms’ e-commerce and shopping features
+• Utilising the platforms’ e-commerce and shopping features

 In contrast, a platform like Twitter tends to cater more towards informational and thought leadership content.
 Users flock to Twitter to discover breaking news, insights from influencers, tips/advice and up-to-the-minute information.

-So for Twitter, your intent optimization goals should focus on establishing yourself and your brand as a trustworthy, authoritative source of helpful knowledge.
+So for Twitter, your intent optimisation goals should focus on establishing yourself and your brand as a trustworthy, authoritative source of helpful knowledge.
 Effective Twitter content formats include:

 • Bite-sized advice and stats